 - 1/8 teaspoon cream of tartar

 - Preheat oven to 350 degrees.
-Butter an 8 inch baking dish (I used glass -- I'm not sure what Tony and Loise use).
-Have ready a roasting pan or pan large enough to hold the 8 inch pan.
+Butter an 8 inch baking dish.
+Have ready a roasting pan large enough to hold the 8 inch pan.
 You will be using a water bath.

 - Set aside 1/4 cup of the sugar and put 3/4 cup in a mixing bowl.
 Add the lemon zest and mash it around with the back of a spoon until you have a fragrant, lemony sugar.
 Add the the salt and the flour and stir until well combined.
 Add melted butter, lemon juice, and egg yolks.
 Mix until well blended.
 Stir in cream and milk.
 Set aside.